joewardperalta/full-stack-dev-notes/basics/overview-of-the-internet.md

 like **Spring**, **Django**, and **Ruby on Rails** made it easier to connect to databases, store user-generated content, and display it in real time.

+## Current Internet Trends

+The rise of smartphones has transformed internet usage, with mobile traffic now exceeding 50% of total internet activity.
+This shift has driven major changes in web development to ensure seamless user experiences across all devices.

+### Responsive Design

+Responsive design adapts websites to different screen sizes using CSS features like media queries and relative units.
+This ensures sites look good on desktops, tablets, and phones.

+### Mobile Apps vs Web

+Mobile users spend more time in apps than browsers.
+While apps are internet-connected, they’re not part of the web.
+Apps aim to retain user attention within a single environment.

+### Web Dev as a Starting Point

+Web development is a solid foundation for learning mobile app development.
+Although apps are often built with languages like **Swift**, **JavaScript frameworks (like React Native)** are increasingly used to build cross-platform apps.